-This listing is under contract.
-Please visit our Listings page to view apartment buildings and development land currently on the market.
+This listing has closed.
+Please visit our Listings page to view apartment buildings and development land currently available for purchase.

 Best of Both Worlds